sap-tutorials/Tutorials/tutorials/hana-dbx-hcc/hana-dbx-hcc.md

 ### Execute SQL
-This step demonstrates how to execute a SQL query and view query results, messages, and history within a SQL Console.
+This step demonstrates how to execute a SQL query and view query results, messages, and history within a SQL console.

 1. Execute the following SQL statements.